Particular/docs.particular.net/samples/endpoint-configuration/sample.md

 snippet:auditxml

 ## Select and configure [Logging](/nservicebus/logging)

-Log4net is being used to route log events to the Console.
+In this sample [Log4net](/nservicebus/logging/log4net.md) is being used to route log events to the Console.

 snippet:logging